Kristian Flittie Onstad

-Kristian Flittie Onstad (born 9 May 1984) is a Norwegian professional footballer defender who plays for Moss.
+Kristian Flittie Onstad (born 9 May 1984) is a Norwegian professional football defender who plays for Moss.

 Career

 He comes from a little place in Skedsmo, Lahaugmoen.
 He went to NTG (Norges Toppidrettsgymnas) high school.
 Kristian started his senior career at Lyn.
 At Lyn, he made 73 appearances.

 In 2006, Kristian had a transfer to the Danish elite club Esbjerg FB.
 In the 2009 season he was loaned out to SK Brann.
 After a loan spell at SK Brann, he was released from his contract at Esbjerg FB.
 On 18 January 2010 Kristian signed a three-year deal with Stabæk Fotball.
 It was terminated in the summer.
 In August 2010 he joined Raufoss IL.
 Ahead of the 2011 he joined Ull/Kisa.
 In April 2013 he signed a contract with Mjøndalen.
 Onstad has, as of December 2013, joined Moss.